Turning dispersion into signal: density-split analyses of pairwise velocities: Splitting the pairwise velocity distribution

 For the mean, $\bar v^p(r | \delta_h)$, it is negative (or positive) when $\delta_h <0$ (or $\delta_h >0$), implying that, on average, halos are moving apart from (or towards) each other when they are in an underdense (or overdense) region.
 Fig.~\ref{fig:pairwise_vel_vs_dist_high_low_box} gives examples of the $\bar v^p(r | \delta_h)$ for an underdense $(\delta_h<-0.2)$ and an overdense $(\delta_h>3.0)$ region respectively, in comparison with the global one $\bar v^p(r)$.
 We can see that $\bar v^p(r | \delta_h)$ remains positive (or negative) out to large scales, indicating that the underdensities and overdensities preserve their signs from $25\,\mathrm{Mpc\,h^{-1}}$ to large scales.
 The average pairwise outflow velocity around underdense regions peaks at around 200~km/s, and the infall velocity peaks at approximately 800~km/s, which is four times the amplitude of the global mean pairwise velocity.
-In addition, $\bar v^p(r | \delta_h)$ and $\bar{\xi}(r | \delta_h)$ are linearly coupled (following Eq.~\ref{expect_fin1}) over a wide range of scales as shown in Fig.~\ref{fig:pairwise_vel_vs_dist_high_low_box}.
+In addition, $\bar v^p(r | \delta_h)$ and $\bar{\xi}(r | \delta_h)$ are linearly coupled over a wide range of scales as shown in Fig.~\ref{fig:pairwise_vel_vs_dist_high_low_box}.
+Note that in the DS case, the velocity fields are now conditioned on our selected low or high-density regions.
+Thus, the linear theory prediction for the mean pairwise velocity is the correlation between the conditional velocity field and the entire halo field.
+So, another linear bias factor $b_{\rm DS}$ related to the density splitting should enter \citep{Xu2024}, and Eq.~\ref{expect_fin1} becomes

+With the bias parameters fixed from the Quijote simulations, the above linear theory prediction agrees with direction within 20-30\% for most scales shown.
+For the dispersion, $\sigma^p_v(r | \delta_h)$, it increases with $\delta_h$, as seen in the right-hand panel of Fig.~\ref{fig:pairwise_density_and_vel_distribution}.
+Their relationship is well described by the empirical formula $\sigma^p_v(r| \delta_h)=\sigma^p_{vA}(r)(1+\delta_h)^\alpha + \sigma^p_{vB}$, shown in Fig.~\ref{fig:sigma_skewness} and Table~\ref{tab:tab2}.
+We find $\alpha=1$ at $r=27.5$~$\mathrm{Mpc\,h^{-1}}$ (see also \citep{Sheth2001,Hamana2003}.)
+We also find the skewness $\mu_3(r|\delta_h)$ of the PVD is well fit by a fourth-order polynomial function (Table~\ref{tab:tab2}).
+Its absolute value is minimised at approximately $\delta_h\sim 1.5$.
+It becomes negative with decreasing $\delta_h$.